-All our shoes are made in our Paddington Street premises in the heart of London and we are one of four of the only remaining West End Master Bootmakers.
+All our shoes are made in our Paddington Street premises in the heart of London and we are one of a handful of traditional West End shoemakers.
 But we are also comfortable with technology and we use the world's most advanced 3D foot scanning and CAD/CAM system, so we can design absolutely perfect shoe lasts and orthotics to fit your feet.

-As well as bespoke, we offer our own range of very high quality, classic ready-to-wear shoes and also the Finn Comfort footwear that are ideal for the fitting of custom orthotics.
+As well as bespoke, we offer a limited range of very high quality ready made shoes, including the Status range (providing a lift of several cm) and Finn Comfort that are ideal for the fitting of custom orthotics.
 We also offer a full repair service for all types of footwear including, of course, our own.
 We have an excellent reputation for handling all types of repair and alteration work, and we can extend the life of your shoes and boots almost indefinitely.

 "Your shoes seem to never wear out" Mrs. Y Norwich

 A Unique History

 Our history begins when, in 1857, a skilled shoemaker by the name of James Taylor left his native Norfolk to take his skills to London and a fashionable Great Portland Street address.
 The firm’s very early history is largely unknown but the firm became established as a maker for the rich and famous, and was eventually inherited by his son, and then his two grandsons.